 Custody and visitation of a child, in detail

 It does not matter if you see your child every day or once a month- you have the same obligation to support your child as the other parent.
 We typically see child support paid by a noncustodial parent to a custodial parent through the Office of the Attorney General.
-The noncustodial parent may attempt to argue in a court case for child support that he deserves to be named as the custodial parent.
-Their motivation to do so may be rooted in a desire to no longer be responsible for paying child support.
+The noncustodial parent may argue in a court case for child support that he deserves to be named the custodial parent.
+Their motivation to do so may be rooted in a desire to be no longer responsible for paying child support.

 What is the Uniform Interstate Family Support Act (UIFSA)?

 For instance, suppose that you and your child's father do not live in the same state and have no pre-existing child support order in place from any state.
-Even under these circumstances, a court of either of the states where you both life can create a child support order under UIFSA.
+Even under these circumstances, a court of either of the conditions you both life can create a child support order under UIFSA.
 UIFSA requires states to work together to create a child support order for the benefit of your child.

 Enforcement lawsuits and the impact of UIFSA

-What to do if you need to modify an out of state child support order?
+What to do if you need to modify an out-of-state child support order?

 In the alternative, you and the other parent may agree in writing that a state where one of you reside (such as Texas) can modify an order and take control of the case.
 Or, you can both agree that Arkansas (or any other state that issued a child support order where neither of you resides) can do the same.
 It depends on your circumstances and the desires of both you and the other parent.